 The facility indicated, in their response to the PAQ, that the agency/facility makes individualized determinations about how to ensure the safety of each inmate.
 Agency policy, ED 72, requires, in Section XIII, A, (p.10), that individualized determinations be made regarding the safety of each inmate, using information obtained from the initial or follow-up screening.
 The staff uses information from risk screening to make housing assignments, as demonstrated by the facility PCM and Control Center staff.
-The Facility PCM acknowledged that and explained how the Wisconsin Department of Corrections database will not allow anyone to assign an inmate at risk of being victimized (ROV), in the same cell that houses an inmate whose risk screen identified them as being at risk of being abusive (ROA).
+The Facility PCM acknowledged that by saying that the staff make sure inmates are placed where they need to be.
+He also explained how the Wisconsin Department of Corrections database will not allow anyone to assign an inmate at risk of being victimized (ROV), in the same cell that houses an inmate whose risk screen identified him as being at risk of being abusive (ROA).